 On 31 October, the Thames Regional Soil Moisture Deficit (SMD) total was 9 mm, indicating that the soil is wetter than expected for this time of year.

 Average rainfall in the Thames Region

-Check out our graph to see average rainfall in our region for this year so far:
+Check out our graph to see average rainfall in our region: